barakpinchovski/dreamers/readme.md

  1. If you do have embedded resources to show then:
     1. Click the settings button (cog icon) at the top left edge of the last section (at the bottom), a Settings modal will open.
     1. Click the plus button.
     1. Add the name and the URL of the resource, then check the checkboxes of relevant editors for the resource.
+    1. Refresh the page
+  1. Enjoy, you're all set!

 ### Features
 ##### v1.0